arham6606/arham6606/README.md

 ---

 ## About Me
+## About

-I'm a Computer Engineering student with a strong interest in **backend engineering**, **systems programming**, and **distributed systems**.
+I'm a Computer Engineering student at the Information Technology University (ITU), Pakistan, with a strong interest in backend engineering, systems programming, and distributed systems.

-I enjoy understanding how software works beneath high-level abstractions—exploring memory management, operating systems, networking, concurrency, and the internals of modern computing systems through hands-on projects.
+My work focuses on understanding how software interacts with operating systems, memory, networks, and hardware while building practical systems in C++ and related technologies.

 My goal is to build production-quality backend software while developing a deep understanding of Linux and large-scale infrastructure.